 The texture of the cream is not too heavy.
 I do like this slightly dense mouthfeel, spiked with Baileys!
-Probably this will have a custard taste, compared to the real Tiramisu.
+Probably this has a custard taste compared to the real Tiramisu.
 So do not skip the Baileys, as I think that it will enhance the taste.

 I made this dessert all in one night!
 You will just need about an hour or so, from the start to the end.

 If you want it to be quicker, you can certainly prepare the pastry cream a day before making of this dessert.

 If you’re new to whipping up dairy cream, take a look at the Notes in the recipe for some tips 🙂

 It is a simple cream mixture, which uses pastry cream as the base, lightened with whipped cream.
 It is often used to fill French cakes or entremets.
 Some bakers also use cream diplomat to fill cream puffs or eclairs.

 The ratio for this recipe uses slightly lesser cream, and I like the slightly denser mouthfeel here.
 If you prefer otherwise, you can certainly use 120-150g of whipping cream instead of 90g.
 You will then have a softer and lighter cream mixture.
 (There will be extra cream left)